 Chances are your son has a harmless condition called pityriasis rosea, which usually goes away on its own without treatment.
 Still, it's important to get it checked out by the doctor to make sure that's exactly what it is, and to rule out other unlikely conditions.

 As the rash spreads, the original patch is joined by a number of smaller spots that spread out across the torso.
-In some cases, the spots spread to the arms and legs.
+In some cases, the spots spread to the arms and legs (however, it usually doesn't appear on the palms or soles).
 The spots can be slightly itchy.

 Pityriasis rosea is not contagious.
-And once you've had it chances are you won't ever get it again.
-Although sometimes the spots can take a while to fade completely, most kids have no lingering traces of the rash after it's healed.
+Although sometimes the spots take a while to fade completely, most kids have no lasting traces of the rash after it's healed.

-The rash itself typically starts with one large spot called a "mother" patch, or herald patch, that can appear anywhere on the skin but usually erupts on the chest, abdomen, back, or thighs.
+The rash itself usually starts with one large spot, called the herald patch or "mother" patch, which can appear anywhere on the skin but usually is on the chest, abdomen, back, or thighs.
 This patch can be raised and may feel scaly.
 In people with light skin, the patch is pink or red.
 People with darker skin can see a variety of colors, from violet to brown to gray.